-Commander (also called EDH) is one of the most popular ways to play Magic: The Gathering, and it’s not hard to see why.
+MTG’s Commander format (also called EDH) is one of the most popular ways to play Magic: The Gathering, and it’s easy to see why.
 Duking it out with a group of friends, using massive decks with cards from all across the game’s history, is a whole lot of fun.
 The sheer number of strategies available, the possibility of temporary alliances and deal-making, and the fact that no deck will ever play the same way twice, all help to make the format feel like a breath of fresh air.

 Before you start hyperventilating, let me hit you with the good news.
 In Commander, there are no fatal mistakes.
 One card is never going to make or break your deck; in fact, chances are it won’t even show up in any given game (particularly if you really need it to).
 So, while it can be fun to ruminate on the merits or drawbacks of every possible inclusion, it’s never worth stressing about.
 You should instead focus on the big picture, ensuring your deck works well as a cohesive whole.

 There is one exception to that rule: one card you definitely need to dedicate some real brain power to pondering, and it’s where we’ll kick off this guide…

 The best way to start crafting a (big C) Commander deck is to find a (small C) commander you like the look of.
 Your commander is a legendary creature that sits at the head of your deck and helps to shape it.
 Most drastically, it dictates what colour cards you’ll play: you can only use colours that are in your commander’s casting cost, or the cost of its abilities.
 As a result, a mono-coloured or colourless commander leaves you with simpler choices to make, but a more restrictive deck, compared to one that enables all five colours of magic.